bchainhub/txms.js/README.md

 Big-endian is an order in which the "big end" (most significant value in the sequence) is stored first, at the lowest storage address.

-Little-endian is an order in which the "little end" (least significant value in the sequence) is stored first.
+Little-endian is an order, in which the "little end" (least significant value in the sequence) is stored first.

 Byte Index | 0 | 1
 --- | --- | ---